Compare House Removals

 The purpose of a home removal survey is for the removals team to inspect your property and the items that require moving so they can provide you with an accurate quote.
-A representative of the company will assess the contents of your entire home.
-This includes everything, from all the bedrooms, office, loft, shed, garden, kitchen, front room, etc.
+A representative of the company will assess the contents of your entire home, including everything from the bedrooms, office, loft and even shed.

 You should guide your representative around your house, letting them know what does or does not need to be taken.
 Also, you must provide them with access to all relevant areas, even inside cupboards and other hidden areas so that you can receive the most accurate quotation.
 Highlight if any items need specialist care or packing.
 These items could include paintings, antiques or sentimental objects.

-At the end of your survey, the representative may not necessarily give you a quotation straight away, but may sometimes go back to the office to calculate the quotation correctly.
-Whether or not you get an instant quote will depend on the removal company and the number of items being inspected.
+At the end of your survey, the representative may not immediately provide you with a quote as they sometimes return to the office to calculate the quotation.
+Whether or not you receive an instant answer will all depend on the removal company and the number of items being inspected.

-You will almost definitely be asked about accessibility, as this is a major consideration for any move.
-Questioning accessibility will be in regards to several factors, including parking, limited access, obstacles and any lifts or stairs involved.
+The removal company representative will likely ask about accessibility as this is a major consideration for any move.
+The questions about accessibility will be regarding several factors including, parking, limited access areas, obstacles and whether there are any lifts or stairs.

-Removal companies will also ask about your budget.
-You do not have to give an exact answer to this, as some companies may use your budget to influence their quotation.
-Instead, explain to your representative which aspects of your move are the most important to you, such as help packing or any furniture that needs dismantling as these services may increase the budget.
+The removal company will also ask about your budget.
+You don’t have to give an exact answer as some unreliable companies may use your budget to influence their quotation.
+Instead, explain to your representative which aspects of your move are the most important to you, such as help with packing or any furniture that needs dismantling as these services may increase the budget.

-They will also ask you the number of rooms in your property, including the loft, cellar and garden (if applicable).
+They will also ask you about the number of rooms in your property, including the loft, cellar and garden (if applicable).
 They will need a good idea of the general layout of the property and will require a quick walk through.
-Finally, they will also ask whether they should be aware of any special requirements, such as pets or moving with elderly relatives.
-This will help them cater to your specific circumstances.
+Finally, they will also ask whether they should be aware of any special requirements, such as pets or if you're moving with elderly relatives.
+This will help them cater to your specific requirements and plan accordingly.

-It is recommended to ask as many questions as you can think of to get a good idea of the company and what will be happening on moving day.
-Of course, what you ask will depend on what you do or don’t already know.
-However, we recommend that you at least ask about their insurance and how you will be covered during the relocation.
+It’s recommended to ask as many questions as you can to get a good idea of the company and what will be happening on your moving day.
+Here at Compare My Move, we recommend that you ask about the company’s insurance and how you’ll be covered during the relocation.
 It would also be wise to ask about other services they offer as, if they offer packing services, they can take that into account during the survey also.

 The time it takes to carry out a home survey will largely depend on the size of your home.
-Typically, an assessment lasts around 30 minutes, although this can be shorter or longer.
+On average, an assessment can last around 30 minutes.
 As providing a quotation is a free service, and you may be busy during the day, some representatives may want to limit the time it takes to provide you with a quote.
 This means that they usually keep the survey as short as possible.

-During your home survey, your representative may ask whether you would like any additional services.
+During your home moving survey, the representative may ask whether you would like any additional services alongside the removal.
 These are optional and are there to make your move that little bit easier.
-Some extra services may include packing, providing packing materials, dismantling and reassembling furniture.
+Some extra services may include packing, providing packing materials and also dismantling and reassembling furniture.